 How long should one meditate in the beginning?

 The duration of the meditation is entirely up to you.
 Do not put yourself under pressure.
 Meditate as long as it feels good for you.
 If you only last five minutes at the beginning, that's no problem.
 Increase step by step.

 Right and wrong do not exist in meditation.
 It is only important that meditation works for you personally.
 It is crucial that you can fully concentrate on yourself and feel comfortable.

 Beginners find it particularly easy to focus on personal mantras or their own breathing.
 If you wish, you can also let your thoughts run free, as long as you feel comfortable with them.
 See where they take you and then focus on an aspect that brings you happiness or calms you down.

 Five days - five different meditations for beginners

 Need a little push to get a foothold in meditation?
 Then join our Meditation Challenge!
-Here are different short meditations waiting for you every day, which will help you to more peace, serenity and clarity.
-Register now for free!
+Here are several short meditations waiting for you every day to help you find more peace, Serenity and clarity.
+Sign up now for free!